When you’re editing your book with AutoCrit, it can be quite surprising to see the word it appear high up the list as one of your most overused words.

 These are the two major reasons why the (seemingly) harmless word it might be a prominent figure in your AutoCrit editing reports.
 It isn’t always bad, and it doesn’t always need to go – but do take the time to run through and think about your manuscript with these in mind.
 You never know what new creative avenues you might unlock by going the extra mile with something so simple!

 Have you given AutoCrit the chance to guide you to a world of better books?
-If not, give it a try today for just $1!
+If not, start your journey for free by creating your new Free Forever account now!